 IN THIS SECTION:

-Richard Bland College of William & Mary is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC) to award the Associate in Arts and Associate in Science degrees.
+Richard Bland College of William & Mary is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC) to award the Associate of Arts and Associate of Science degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Richard Bland College of William & Mary.
 Accreditation is the method by which the higher education community regulates itself.
 It provides for public confidence, institutional effectiveness, and the maintenance of standards.
 SACSCOC sets forth requirements for initial and continued accreditation of colleges and universities in its publication The Principles of Accreditation: Foundations for Quality Enhancement.
 Every ten years, each SACSCOC-accredited institution undergoes an accreditation review process.
-Richard Bland College completed its most recent renewal of accreditation in 2009.
+Richard Bland College’s accreditation was extended until 2020.

-Accreditation by SACSCOC means that Richard Bland College of William & Mary:
+Accreditation by SACSCOC means that Richard Bland College of William & Mary meets the following requirements:

 - Has a mission appropriate to higher education;